digitallyinduced/ihp/Guide/naming-conventions.markdown

 module <app>.Controller.<controller>
 ```

 The `<controller>` should not end in `Controller`.
-It should usually be in plural form, unless it's only working on a single entity.
-E.g. you might have a `UserController` when only dealing with the current user, because from the users point of view, there is only a single user resource they can interact with.
+It should usually be in plural form unless it's only working on a single entity.
+E.g. you might have a `UserController` when only dealing with the current user because from the users point of view, there is only a single user resource they can interact with.

 Here are some examples of good names: